softwaresaved/international-survey/README.md

 ## Reasons to leave previous position

 With that section we intended to know why the respondents would have leave their previous work in private sector.
-We build the items based on several lists of the mosts shared reasons to leave the jobs
+We build the items based on several lists of the most shared reasons to leave the jobs

 ## Work indicators